hendrikboeck/simple-ct-sim/README.md

 ```
 usage: simple-ct-sim.py [-h] --runs N [N ...] --input INPUT [--output OUTPUT]

-simple ct simulation
+Simple CT Simulation

 options:
   -h, --help        show this help message and exit
   --runs N [N ...]  array of simulations that should be run.
+Number specifies
-Number specifies the number of pictures taken in that simulation run.
+                    the number of pictures taken in that simulation run.
   --input INPUT     square graylevel, which CT should be simulated on
   --output OUTPUT   output directory for images
 ```